crosser/pdns-pipe-nmc/SPEC.md

-Assuming a query is performed for `sdN`++"."++{...}++"."++`sd2`++"."++`sd1`++"."++`dom`++".bit" (`sdX` list possibly being empty), the lookup process starts by populating a "seed" DomObj with a single attribute `"import"` the value of which corresponds to the `dom` name in the Namecoin namespace, currently `"d/" ++ dom`.
+Assuming a query is performed for `sdN`++"."++{...}++"."++`sd2`++"."++`sd1`++"."++`dom`++".bit" (`sdX` list possibly being empty), the lookup process starts by querying the database for the object corresponding to `dom`.
+Technically, it is easiest to populate a "seed" DomObj with a single attribute `"import"` the value of which corresponds to the `dom` name in the Namecoin namespace, which is `"d/" ++ dom`.
 This domain object is then transformed by the following recursive sequece: